 All the best,

 - More Feedback on the Strongman DVD

 - Block Set Gripper Wild Card Submissions

 This entry was posted on Thursday, September 13th, 2012 at 5:01 am and is filed under athletic strength training lift odd objects, strength training to improve athletic performance, strongman competition training, strongman training for athletes, strongman training log stone tire farmer.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.